Jin Boyang: Personal life

 He likes pets, electronics, music, the internet, remote-controlled cars, car racing, and collecting shoes.
-He enjoys go-karting, motorcycling, and skiing, but avoids them to prevent injury during training.
+He enjoys go-karting, motorcycling, and skiing but avoids them to prevent injury.

 Career

 Early years

 Jin started skating at age seven and a half, having become interested in the activity when he attended one of Shen Xue and Zhao Hongbo's ice shows.
 His first coach was Wang Junxiang.
-He began to demonstrate his talents in skating during his second year of primary school.
 He took ballet, Latin dances, jazz, and street dance classes before he started focusing on competitive skating.
-He landed his first triple axel in May 2010.
+At first, his parents opposed the idea of a career in figure skating, because he was good at school at the time.
+However, he began to demonstrate his talents in skating, especially with dance movements, during his second year of primary school, and his parents started to support him.

+At the age of 11, he started focusing on jumps, and by 2009–10, at the age of 12 or 13, he had landed five triple jumps.
+He landed his first triple Axel in May 2010.
+He landed his first quadruple toe loop at the age of 14, and his first quadruple Salchow at the age of 15.
+The first time he succeeded in jumping the quadruple Lutz in practice was in 2013.

 Junior career

 2011–12 season

 Jin won the junior division of the Asian Open Trophy 2011 by "a landslide".
 He earned a total of 177.17 points; if he were competing in the senior men's division, he would have come in second place.
 His feet were so small that he had to wear girls' skates with black boot covers because there were no men's skating boots in his size.